Chief Executive Officer, BlueHub Capital

-Ms. Cherry is an attorney and a former partner at the law firm of Hale and Dorr, now known as Wilmer Hale, where her transactional practice focused on commercial real estate finance and development.
-In 1992, Ms. Cherry left Hale and Dorr to become Vice President and Counsel of SRB Corporation, a wholly owned subsidiary of Plymouth Rock Assurance Corporation.
-She subsequently served as CEO of Earthwide Products Corporation, an investment fund targeting environmental businesses.
-Early in her career, Ms. Cherry served as a field examiner at the New England region of the National Labor Relations Board and as a VISTA volunteer in rural Tennessee.
-Ms. Cherry is a graduate of Wellesley College (1975) and the Northeastern University School of Law where she delivered the student commencement address.
+Ms. Cherry is an attorney and a former partner at the law firm of Hale and Dorr, now WilmerHale, where she focused on commercial real estate finance and development.
+She was also CEO of Earthwide Products Corp., an investment fund targeting environmental businesses; vice president and counsel of SRB Corp. (a subsidiary of Plymouth Rock Assurance Corporation); a field examiner at the National Labor Relations Board; and a VISTA volunteer in east Tennessee.
+She is a graduate of Wellesley College and the Northeastern University School of Law where she delivered the student commencement address.

 An accomplished public speaker and author, her opinion pieces have appeared in The New York Times, The Washington Post, The Los Angeles Times, The Philadelphia Inquirer, and The Baltimore Sun, among others.